ajv-validator/ajv/docs/api.md

 ### ajv.compileAsync(schema: object, meta?: boolean): Promise < Function >

-Asynchronous version of `compile` method that loads missing remote schemas using asynchronous function in `options.loadSchema`.
-This function returns a Promise that resolves to a validation function.
-An optional callback passed to `compileAsync` will be called with 2 parameters: error (or null) and validating function.
+Asynchronous version of `compile` method that loads missing remote schemas using asynchronous function in `options.loadSchema` (optionally in parallel when `enableParallelLoading` is set to `true`).
+This function returns a `Promise` that resolves to a validation function.
+An optional callback passed to `compileAsync` will be called with 2 parameters: error (or `null`) and validating function.
 The returned promise will reject (and the callback will be called with an error) when:

-- missing schema can't be loaded (`loadSchema` returns a Promise that rejects).
+- missing schema can't be loaded (`loadSchema` returns a `Promise` that rejects).
 - a schema containing a missing reference is loaded, but the reference cannot be resolved.
 - schema (or some loaded/referenced schema) is invalid.